ezequielpf/default_of_credit_card/README.md

 ## 2. Business assumptions

 - Database with 30k entries (clients or accounts)
-- Historic data from the last six months
+- Historic data from six months
+- Target variable (**Default Payment**) represents the seventh month
 - All monetary data are presented in New Taiwan Dollar (NT$)

 ## 3. Solution strategy